 How Transformational Collaborative Outcomes Management (TCOM) supports family well-being

 Every day families interact with complex systems.
 These may include child welfare, public schools, health care, criminal justice, behavioral health, or similar systems.
 When they do, what can the professional care providers they encounter do to improve those families’ chances for better health and well-being?

 This is the question that led Dr. John Lyons to create a set of open domain tools and strategies that put individuals and families at the center of planning their own care.
 This “person-centered” approach leads to effective services and long-lasting change for families while providing critical information to funders and policy makers about how to transform the system to better serve those with the greatest needs.
 Critically, these tools start with defining each family’s or individual’s strengths, while also identifying their specific needs.
 The tools also create a common, action-oriented language for the family and support team as they develop a coordinated plan for change.
-Over the past 30 years, these tools have been adapted and implemented all over the world.
+Over the past 30 years, these tools have been adapted and implemented throughout the United States and all over the world.

 The assessment tools described below are now used by nearly 5,000 agencies across 10 countries and by providers in all 50 states in the U.S. The tools include:

 - Child and Adolescent Needs and Strengths (CANS)

 - Family Advocacy and Support Tool (FAST)

 - Adult Needs and Strengths Assessment (ANSA)